-Dividends declared on our common shares in 2001 amounted to \$439 million.
-Of this amount, \$160 million was reinvested in common shares through our dividend reinvestment program, primarily by Woodbridge, resulting in common share dividend cash payments of \$279 million.
+\$160 million was reinvested in common shares through our dividend reinvestment plan, primarily by Woodbridge, resulting in common share dividend cash payments of \$279 million.
 Dividends declared on our common shares in 2000 totaled \$427 million.
-Of this amount, \$156 million was reinvested in common shares through our dividend reinvestment program, primarily by Woodbridge, resulting in common share dividend cash payments of \$271 million.
+Of this amount, \$156 million was reinvested in common shares through our dividend reinvestment plan, primarily by Woodbridge, resulting in common share dividend cash payments of \$271 million.
 We increased the quarterly dividend by 2.9% to \$0.175 per common share, which was effective with the dividend paid on December 15, 2000.

 In 2001, we increased our commercial paper program in Canada from the Canadian dollar equivalent of \$314 million to \$628 million, calculated using the exchange rate on December 31, 2001.
-At December 31, 2001, \$600 million of commercial paper was outstanding.
+At March 31, 2002, \$580 million of commercial paper was outstanding.
 Presently, we maintain revolving credit facilities in the amount of \$1,400 million which terminate in August 2004.
 These facilities also support our commercial paper program and therefore the amount available under our revolving credit facilities is reduced to the extent we have commercial paper outstanding.
-At December 31, 2001, we had outstanding \$355 million under these facilities.
+At March 31, 2002, we had outstanding \$129 million under these facilities.
 At December 31, 2001, our credit facilities were supplemented by bridge financing facilities in the amount of \$1,500 million used to complete the acquisition of the Harcourt businesses.
 At December 31, 2001, there were no amounts outstanding under the bridge facilities and they were terminated in January 2002.
 We also have access to global public capital markets.